legluondunet/MyLittleLutrisScripts/Mortvill Manor/README.md

 ### Description:
 Play "Mortvill Manor" DOS edition on Linux!
 ### Technical notes:
+- During installation, you will be able to choose between playing the English version (default) or the French version
 ### Credits:
 - Lutris script maintained by legluondunet: https://github.com/legluondunet/MyLittleLutrisScripts